Binary program packages of OVITO for Linux, Windows, and macOS can be downloaded from www.ovito.org.

 If you try to run OVITO 3.7 or later on a Windows 7 computer, it will fail with the error “The procedure entry point CreateDXGIFactory2 could not be located in the dynamic link library dxgi.dll”.

 Modern versions of OVITO are based on the Qt6 cross-platform framework, which requires Windows 10 or later to run.
 Windows 7 has reached its end of life and is no longer supported.
 Please upgrade your Windows operating system.
-With some luck, you may be able to run the Anaconda versions of OVITO Basic or OVITO Pro on a Windows 7 computer, because these are still built against the old Qt5 framework (as of April 2022).

 - Missing shared object files or broken links

 Starting the desktop application ovito or the script interpreter ovitos may fail with the following error:

 ./ovito: error while loading shared libraries: libQt5DBus.so.5: cannot open shared object file: No such file or directory

 This error is typically caused by broken symbolic links in the